Dan Frischman: Cameos

 Frischman made a short appearance on the 1990s series Seinfeld.
-In episode 93, titled "The Mom & Pop Store" (which originally aired on Thursday November 17, 1994 on U.S. television network NBC), Frischman plays a man who phones Jerry Seinfeld to tell the comedian that he has found his stolen sneaker collection at a yard sale in Parsippany, New Jersey (located just north of the town Frischman grew up in); Frischman asked to change the name of the place in the script from Parsippany to his hometown of Whippany, but Seinfeld declined, saying "No, 'Whippany' doesn't sound like the name of a real town."
+In episode 93, titled "The Mom & Pop Store" (which originally aired on November 17, 1994, on U.S. television network NBC), Frischman plays a man who phones Jerry Seinfeld to tell the comedian that he has found his stolen sneaker collection at a yard sale in Parsippany, New Jersey (located just north of the town Frischman grew up in); Frischman asked to change the name of the place in the script from Parsippany to his hometown of Whippany, but Seinfeld declined, saying "No, 'Whippany' doesn't sound like the name of a real town."

 On October 24, 2005, Frischman was a celebrity panelist on I Love the '80s 3-D, a television program on VH1.

+Playwriting

+Frischman wrote and starred in the play About Faith, produced by Beverly Hills Playhouse.
+He played a Jewish stockbroker who falls in love with a Catholic girl.
+It was renamed Sex, Faith and Jason Wexler.

 Personal life

-Frischman announced on his Facebook page in 2019 that he had recently discovered he had a biological daughter Emily, now in her mid-30s, and a grandson Roy.
+Frischman announced on his Facebook page in 2019 that he had recently discovered he had a biological daughter Emily, and a grandson Roy.
 Frischman briefly dated Emily's mother when he was 22 years old.
 He lost contact with her, unaware that she was pregnant and that she later put her baby up for adoption.
 Frischman learned of his daughter's existence in January 2019 through the DNA testing web site 23andMe.
 He soon met her along with her husband Neil and their son Roy, describing them as "a beautiful new family that I’m building a relationship with."